The DBE Measure 2021

 In the absence of any formal apparatus for state schooling, most were created using the best time-protected legal instruments of the time; Trust Deeds with endowments funded by private benefactors and public subscription.
 The DBE Measure seeks to protect the vision, commitment and inter-generational promise of these generous antecedents, and that includes the requirements set out in the deeds, trusts and educational foundations they set up and which persist to this day.

-Why is important to school leaders?
+Why is it important to school leaders?

 The DBE Measure provides the legal basis upon which the Founding principles of the school or academy (most often also contained in the schools Foundation Documents where still retained) are protected and promoted by your local Diocesan Board of Education.
 While the board is there to support and protect you and your school in relation to the promotion of its religious character (which includes being academically high achieving), it also describes the authority that the DDE and DBE has to request certain things of you, and you of them (see later sections).